What do you want to know about the Greek Christmas season in Greece?

 (I tried to explain this to my daughter when she was 5.
 We ended up saying that the Saint first visits Canada on Christmas day and by the time he gets to Greece it's January 1st.
-Hey, who says parenthood is easy?)
+Who says parenthood is easy.)

 Bonus info: Money for carols?

 A bit like the “trick or treat” in the US and Canada, children in Greece can’t wait to sing the Christmas carols.

 They don’t get treats, they get money (a few coins but for a child it's of course a fortune) so they are eager to wake up early and sing until the afternoon!

 Did I sing κάλαντα as a kid?
 Of course I did.
 With a musical triangle of course - a must!

 # 5 How to celebrate

 If you’re spending the holidays in Greece this year (lucky you, by the way!) here are a couple of things that might help you get oriented easier:

 Decorate a tree a few days before Christmas and keep it until the Epiphany.
 Before the tree decoration which started around the 19th century in Athens, Greeks didn't decorate; a miniature boat was often displayed at homes or a simple candle was burning.